 How can PNC help?

-Forming an endowment can be a cumbersome process, and there are some resources that will need to be dedicated to the endowment’s supervision.
+Forming an endowment can be a cumbersome process that requires expertise and dedicated resources.
 Larger endowments (such as universities and hospitals) often employ entire departments of staff to manage the fund.
 This can be expensive and present a strain on operational efficiency.
-In most cases, endowments that do not have that type of resource or capability available to them will hire an investment manager to handle those duties.
-This can be much more cost effective than managing the fund internally and lead to greater investment return.
+In most cases, nonprofits that do not have that type of resource or capability available to them will hire an investment manager to handle those duties.
+This can be much more cost effective than managing the fund internally and can also lead to greater investment return.

 Some of the primary advisory services provided include:

 - Responsible investment programs based on mission and values

 - Online access